dpoldrugo/dpoldrugo.github.com/_posts/2016-12-29-dimensioning-kafka-consumers.md

 tags: [kafka,bigdata]
 ---
 {% include JB/setup %}
-One of the questions that comes up when you start preparing to use [Apache Kafka](https://kafka.apache.org/) - how fast must my Kafka consumer be - to not lose data?
+One of the questions that comes up when you start preparing to use [Apache Kafka](https://kafka.apache.org/) is - how fast must my Kafka consumer be - to not lose data?

 Since you have probably configured retention for your data, you know that after some time (or amount of bytes) - your data will be dropped from the cluster.
 This usually brings up the previously mentioned question.